alycialee/beyond-scale-language-data-diversity/notes/div_vs_test_acc_loss_vision_models.md

 - TODO: think of argument
 - But, if you want you **can** re-train models (I suggest pre-trained (PT) models, not MAML models).
 But data points might not be the best way to control, maybe a sense of "complexity" or "information".
 - But it's better to have some results than none-since controlling for "info" is hard anyway while changing diversity at the same time.
+- idea to deal with different number of data points (choose checkpoints with similar average Task2Vec complexity): Compute the average Task2Vec complexity of each data set (models were trained on), and see if they all have approximately the same Task2Vec complexity.
+As proposed by Task2Vec.
+Then choose data sets with the similar complexity.
+Perhaps similar defined that the effect size difference is small or intuitively if the numbers look fine.
+But note, this requires additional experiments.

 ### Models
 Models can be found in my Zenodo: